digitaltwinconsortium/ManufacturingOntologies/README.md

 1. Connect to the deployed Windows VM with an RDP (remote desktop) connection.
 You can download the RDP file in the [Azure portal](https://portal.azure.com) page for the VM, under the **Connect** options.
 Sign in using the credentials you provided during deployment.
 1. Inside the VM, download and install [Azure Kubernetes Services Edge Essentials](https://aka.ms/aks-edge/k8s-msi).
 1. Download this repository from [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies/archive/refs/heads/main.zip) and extract to a directory of your choice.
-1. From a command prompt, navigate to the 'AKSEdgeTools' directory and run 'AksEdgePrompt'.
+1. From a command prompt, navigate to the `AKSEdgeTools` directory and run `AksEdgePrompt`.
 On first run after some config steps, this will reboot the VM.
-Log in again and run 'AksEdgePrompt' from a command prompt again.
+Log in again and run `AksEdgePrompt` from a command prompt again.
 This will open a PowerShell window:

 <img src="Docs/akspowershell.png" alt="AKS" width="900" />

 Your Kubernetes installation is now complete and you can start deploying workloads.

-Note: To get logs from all your Kubernetes workloads and services at any time, simply run 'Get-AksEdgeLogs' from the Powershell window that can be opened via 'AksEdgePrompt'.
+Note: To get logs from all your Kubernetes workloads and services at any time, simply run `Get-AksEdgeLogs` from the Powershell window that can be opened via `AksEdgePrompt`.

 ## Running the Production Line Simulation